Counting Links and Knots in Complete Graphs: Complete partite graphs with 9 vertices

 \section{Complete partite graphs with 9 vertices}

-Now that we have dealt with all complete partite graphs where all but four vertices are in one partition, we consider more complicated complete partite graphs.
+Now that we have dealt with all complete partite graphs where all but four vertices are in one partition, we consider more complex complete partite graphs.
 Fleming and the second author \cite{fm} considered complete partite graphs with 8 or fewer vertices; we will consider complete partite graphs with 9 vertices.
 Our results are summarized in Table \ref{Ta:9vertex}.

 We do not list the graphs which have unlinked embeddings by Proposition \ref{P:unlinked} (in fact, since these graphs do not contain pairs of disjoint cycles, any embedding is unlinked).
-The values for the first five graphs ($K_{5,4}$ through $K_{5,1,1,1,1}$) are due to the results from Section \ref{S:general}, when $n = 5$.
+The values for the first five graphs ($K_{5,4}$ through $K_{5,1,1,1,1}$) follow from the results of Section \ref{S:general}, when $n = 5$.
 Determining $K_{4,4,1}$ is significantly more difficult, and is the topic of Section \ref{SS:K441}.
-It quickly becomes clear that the subsequent graphs will require even more complex arguments, so for all the graphs after $K_{4,4,1}$, we have only determined upper bounds for $mnl(G)$.
+It quickly becomes clear that the subsequent graphs will require even more elaborate arguments, so for all the graphs after $K_{4,4,1}$, we have only determined upper bounds for $mnl(G)$.
 Appendix \ref{S:9vertexdiagrams} provides embeddings which realize the minimum number of links (where known), or the upper bound given in Table \ref{Ta:9vertex}.
 The embedding for $K_9$ is based on the minimal crossing diagram presented by Guy \cite{gu}.

-We should note that our methods only provide lower bounds on the minimum number of links {\it with non-zero linking number.} For the exact values of $mnl(G)$ provided in Table \ref{Ta:9vertex}, we have checked that the embeddings in Appendix \ref{S:9vertexdiagrams} do not contain any non-trivial links with trivial linking number by using a computer to list possible candidates for such links and then checking them by hand.
-For the subsequent graphs, there are far more candidates, and we are still in the process of refining our program to reduce the number of possibilities to a size that can be checked by hand.
-In these cases, at the moment, the upper bound is really only an upper bound on the minimum number of links with non-zero linking number.
+\begin{rem} Our methods only provide lower bounds on the minimum number of links {\it with non-zero linking number.} For the exact values of $mnl(G)$ provided in Table \ref{Ta:9vertex}, we have checked that the embeddings in Appendix \ref{S:9vertexdiagrams} do not contain any non-trivial links with trivial linking number by using a computer to list possible candidates for such links and then checking them by hand.
+For the subsequent graphs, there are far more candidates.
+In the future, we hope to refine our program to reduce the number of possibilities to a size that can be checked by hand.
+In the meantime, the upper bound listed in Table \ref{Ta:9vertex} is really only an upper bound on the minimum number of links with non-zero linking number. \end{rem}